apache/nuttx/boards/arm/lpc54xx/lpcxpresso-lpc54628/README.txt

     2. SDRAM support is enabled, but the SDRAM is *not* added to the system heap.
-The apps/system/ramtest utility is include in the build as an NSH builtin function that can be used to verify the SDRAM.
+The apps/system/ramtest utility is include in the build as an NSH built-in function that can be used to verify the SDRAM.

          nsh> ramtest -h
          RAMTest: Missing required arguments